How Are Sober Living Homes Accredited?

 For example, the Sober Living Network focuses on promoting and maintaining high-quality management and operation of sober living homes, as well as other community recovery support services.
 This network provides information for residents or potential residents on their housing rights, and offers management training to people who wish to start a sober living home.
 SLN has been in operation since 1995, serving those in recovery and those who operate sober living homes in Southern California.

-At the national level, the National Association of Recovery Residencesoversees 25 regional affiliates, including FARR.
-This nonprofit organization helps set standards for safe and clean environments, staff and medical support, onsite education and job training, and more.
+At the national level, the National Association of Recovery Residences oversees 25 regional affiliates, including FARR.
 The organization was founded in 2011.
+This nonprofit organization helps set standards for:

 What to Look for in a Sober Living Home

 Because sober living homes are a relatively new idea, there are some owners and operators, according to news reports, who open these homes strictly to make money.
 This means they take advantage of people who are struggling to overcome their addictions, and that can lead people to relapse.

 Here are some things to look out for when looking for a sober living home:

 - Structure: Are there rules in place?
 Do the staff have specific ways to enforce these rules?

 - Safety: What happens if a resident breaks the rules?
 Is there a residents’ council to address resident grievances and build a stronger community?